Menditect/documentation/docs/Assert/assert-attribute.md

-# Assert on Attribute Value
+# Assert on Attribute

 ## Definition

-An Assert on Attribute Value formulates an expected result of an attribute in a [Teststep](../Teststep) upon execution.
+An Assert on Attribute formulates an expected result of an attribute in an Object action [Teststep](../Teststep) upon execution.
 It is possible to either define the result to have a single value, or a range that the value should be in.
-A Teststep can have multiple Asserts on Attribute Value.
+A Teststep can have multiple Asserts on Attribute.

-An Assert on Attribute Value can be added for:
-- an value of an attribute in a [Created](../Teststep/create) or [Changed](../Teststep/change) Object;
+An Assert on Attribute can be added for a value of an attribute in an Object action Teststep.
-- an Attribute Value of a retrieved object.
-In that case the assert evaluates the Attribute Value of all retrieved objects;
-~~- the value of a primitive microflow output parameter like string, integer, etc.~~

-Note that there are also [Asserts on Object Count](assert-object-count), that are added on a retrieve object action, or on a microflow call action.

 When a Teststep uses [Data Variation](../datavariation) to manipulate Teststep input, the Assert can be applied as a [Data Variation Item](../datavariation-item) for each defined variation.

-Each Assert is evaluated after the execution of a Teststep.
-A Teststep execution fails when the evaluated value does not match to the defined expectation.

 ## Properties
 | Name               | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |